mykullllll/gait-control-smart-walker/Control/PID/PID_Validation_Document.md

 # Version 3 Real time Motor and Hardware Latency + Positional Noise

 ## Objective
-Determine how motor and hardware latency will affect settling time, overshoot, and peak velocity.
+Determine how motor and hardware latency will affect metrics above.
 The latency added will simulate motor response commands due to ramping as well as communication delay (dead time) between the flowchart shown below.
 Noise is also added representative of positional error from LiDAR scans.

 # Version 4 Feedforward Velocity Correction